AZ-X/AZ-X/README.md

 Firmware is patched temporarily in RAM.
 Broadcom calls this mechanism Patchram, and it has been documented within the InternalBlue project.

 > ->This made me smile :-)

+I am touching you there's not a lot you can do
+I am sitting on you cause what they say is true
+What is it you girls say now, "Free the nipple"?
+Her co-star, Laurence Fishburne, he does an incredible speech

+Once upon a time
+The world was sweeter than we knew
+Everything was ours
+How happy we were then
+But somehow once upon a time
+Never comes again
+Once upon a time
+Never comes again

+> ->This made me smile :-)